Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 - *sprinting* - Whether the player is currently sprinting *(Added in 1.7.3)*

 ### TTTSprintKey(ply)
 Called when determining if a player is sprinting.
-Allows overriding of which directional key needs to be pressed for sprinting to start.
+Allows overriding of which directional key needs to be pressed for sprinting to start.\
+*NOTE:* This hook is [predicted](https://wiki.facepunch.com/gmod/prediction).
+This means that in singleplayer, it will not be called in the Client realm.\
 *Realm:* Client and Server\
 *Added in:* 1.0.0 on Client and 1.8.8 on Server\
 *Parameters:*